 After you submit your enrollment application, you will need to send an official copy of your high school transcript to our Admissions Office (if you enroll before graduating, please note we will need another official transcript once you have).
 A copy of your high school diploma or GED certificate also suffices as proof of high school completion.
-You will then need to reserve a seat for Basic Skills Assessment in math and English; learn more about Placement Tests.
+You will then need to confirm if you have to submit any items for math and/or English placement.
+Learn more about the placement process.
 You will also need to meet state-mandated requirements for immunization.

 International students on an F-1 visa cannot enroll at Asnuntuck Community College unless they are registered at least half time at another Connecticut Community College that is SEVIS-approved.
 International students on a visa other than an F-1 may enroll for classes at ACC, but should consult with the Director of Admissions to verify student eligibility and enrollment status.
 All international students on non-immigrant visas, and non-permanent residents, will be charged out-of-state tuition and fees and are not eligible for federal or state financial aid.

-Only new first-time students or new transfer students can use the online application.
-Additionally, you will need:
+First-time students, re-admit students, or new transfer students can use the online application.
+Additionally, you will need a working email address.